How to Receive Cases and Sell Singles

 Now, when you receive a case into inventory, either directly or from a purchase order, you'll see that the quantity in stock for your single bottle goes up proportionately.

 NOTE: You can still sell the full case, pricing is not dependent, so you can set whatever price you'd like for each variant.

-Since not all fractions can be conveyed using a finite decimal, defining a bundle as 0.167 of a Product will lead to some variations in the final result (e.g., the quantity may be rounded to 212 when you really have 213 in stock).
-Defining a bundle as a whole-number multiple of a Product, however, will always lead to an exact result.
+Defining a bundle as 0.167 of a product will lead to some variations in the final result (ex: the quantity may be rounded to 212 when you really have 213 in stock).
+Defining a bundle as a whole-number multiple of a product, however, will always lead to an exact result.